TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-vm-windows-issue-managing-disks.md

 - Detach a data disk using the [Azure portal](https://docs.microsoft.com/azure/virtual-machines/windows/detach-disk#detach-a-data-disk-using-the-portal) or [PowerShell](https://docs.microsoft.com/azure/virtual-machines/windows/detach-disk#detach-a-data-disk-using-powershell)
 - [Find and delete unattached Azure managed and unmanaged disks](https://docs.microsoft.com/azure/virtual-machines/windows/find-unattached-disks)
 - [Understanding the temporary disk on a VM](https://docs.microsoft.com/azure/virtual-machines/windows/managed-disks-overview#temporary-disk)
+- You can find additional information in the article [Use the D: drive as a data drive on a Windows VM](https://docs.microsoft.com/azure/virtual-machines/windows/change-drive-letter)

 ## **Recommended Documents**